 - Acting for a former foreign investor into the Russian Federation in relation to an INTERPOL case.

 Ropes & Gray LLP has 'extensive first-hand experience of advising high-profile corporate clients caught up in regulatory and criminal prosecutions'.
 It handles prosecutions and enforcement actions across the UK and around the globe.
 With a strong US presence, the firm is well placed to advise on parallel investigations and proceedings overseas, and often handles matters brought by the FBI, DoJ and SEC, as well as the UK regulators.
 It also advises on compliance matters, reporting obligations and risk management; leveraging firm-wide relationships with global multinationals, private equity firms, and sovereign investors.
-The 'Exceptionally talented' Judith Seddon heads the practice and is noted for her expertise in national and international white-collar crime, fraud, corruption and regulatory and criminal investigations and prosecutions.
-Amanda Raad, who splits her time between London and New York, also heads the team and is dual US- and UK-qualified.
+The 'exceptionally talented' Judith Seddon co-heads the practice and is noted for her expertise in national and international white-collar crime, fraud, corruption and regulatory and criminal investigations and prosecutions.
+Amanda Raad also co-heads the team and is dual US- and UK-qualified.
 Raad is experienced in cross-border cases and negotiating with regulators.

 ‘Relatively small team that can step up to cover most matters, incredibly geographically flexible to get work done effectively’.